quicwg/base-drafts/draft-ietf-quic-tls.md

 - Any received 0-RTT data that the server responds to might be due to a replay attack.

-Therefore, the server's use of 1-RTT keys is limited to sending data before the handshake is complete.
+Therefore, the server's use of 1-RTT keys before the handshake is complete is limited to sending data.
 A server MUST NOT process incoming 1-RTT protected packets before the TLS handshake is complete.
 Because sending acknowledgments indicates that all frames in a packet have been processed, a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
 Received